Aridell Associates, LLC

 • Gather and organize information about a problem to be solved or the procedure or process to be improved.

-• Analyze medical, operational, and performance data; information; and other forms of evidence.
+• Analyze financial, operational, and performance data, information, and other forms of evidence.

 • Interact and confer with team members on a variety of topics, such as ideas, projects, approaches, methodologies, and strategies, using all forms of available communications.